components-ai/css.gui/readme.md

 }
 ```

-For more customization, you can compose together your own controls and style
+For more customization, you can compose your own controls and style pseudo-elements.
-pseudo-elements.

 ```js
 import { useState } from 'react'